BuffaloBorn/newClientDevNotes/linuxcmd.md

 Let issue ```$ /usr/bin/time ls```; this is doing the same but more information this the previous version

-There can be a bi nary version and internal version of the same in which can leave many confused on the correct on to use.
+There can be a binary version and internal version of the same in which can leave many confused on the correct on to use.

 By using the ```$ type``` before the command you are trying to issue.
 Givens us an idea where the command is coming from.